 For example, consider this Youtube thumbnail image:

 Based on the thumbnail alone, does the video promote the Tide Pod Challenge, or warn against it?
 The answer may seem obvious to you, a human.
 But consider it from an AI’s perspective.
-Should the computer focus on the image of a person eating a tide pod with a smile on his face, or the text saying “STOP!!!”
-Which factor should it weigh more heavily?
+Should the computer focus on the image of a person eating a tide pod with a smile on his face, or the text saying “STOP!!!” – and which factor should it weigh more heavily?

-That’s just one example of the many challenges an artificial intelligence faces in detecting fake news.
+This is just one of the challenges an AI system faces in trying to detect fake news.
 And we haven’t even started discussing accusations of censorship and bias.
 Even when they work as intended, AI solutions often create entirely new problems.

 Is there any light at the end of the tunnel?

 Well… maybe.
 It’s clear that AI won’t solve fake news, at least not yet.
-In fact, artificial intelligence will make fake news even worse, says Patrick Watson of Mauldin Economics.
+In fact, artificial intelligence will make things even worse, says Patrick Watson of Mauldin Economics.

 “Because of the latest technological breakthroughs in AI, reality itself – or our perception of it – could be at stake.” – Patrick Watson